 SHANGHAI – The opening of low-altitude airspace in China is also clearing the way for sales of utility aircraft, to the benefit of Cessna.
 The company sees particular opportunity in the west of the country, which is the focus of an economic development drive by the central government and also needs utility aircraft such as the 4-metric-ton (8,800-lb.)
 Cessna Caravan more than most areas, because of its great distances and poor roads.
 After years of opposition from the air force, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Airspace Reforms Bolster Cessna Caravan Sales In China".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Airspace Reforms Bolster Cessna Caravan Sales In China".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.